matthijsvk/TCDTIMITprocessing/README.md

 First of all, I want to thank the people at the Sigmedia department of the Trinity College Dublin for creating this database.
 Harte, N.; Gillen, E., "TCD-TIMIT: An Audio-Visual Corpus of Continuous Speech," Multimedia, IEEE Transactions on , vol.17, no.5, pp.603,615, May 2015 doi: 10.1109/TMM.2015.2407694

-The goal of this repository is to provide scripts to extract from mp4 videos and mlf phoneme label files the video frames that correspond to the phonemes in the label file.
+The goal is to extract from mp4 videos and mlf phoneme label files the video frames that correspond to the phonemes in the label file.

 What you'll need:
 - an account on https://sigmedia.tcd.ie/TCDTIMIT/ in order to be able to download the database